“Support families creating financial independence”

 The project includes initial training, micro financial support and regular monitoring.
-Once the selected families understand the program and the possibility of creating self-sustainability, most of them decide on either starting a vegetable shop tea shop, having a small farm, raising cattle or taking up sewing training.
-Each family pays back a percentage of the initial investment money out of their profits, providing an added incentive for them to make their new business a success.
-Moreover, it is also focused on encourage for women entrepreneurship for financial independence.
+Once the selected families understand the program and the possibility of creating self-sustainability, most of them decide on either starting a vegetable shop, tea shop, having a small farm, raising cattles or taking up sewing & Tariloring business.
+Every families are provided with a 2 months additional time in which they are not obligated to pay any interest and installments.
+But at the end of 3rd month they should start up with their first installment and pay the same amount continuously for 24 months.
+This is because of the realization that people won’t value anything that is for free nor they become responsible.
+Moreover, it is also focused towards encouraging women entrepreneurship for financial independence.

-Currently,42 families have been supported and a few more families are in the process of getting support under this program.
+At the moment, 118 families are supported and few more families are in the process of getting support under this program.”

 Impact of this program

 - A total of 118 successful entrepreneurs have been created from the poor families in a business like tailoring, livestock farming (cow/buffalo/chicken) and retail shops (tea/vegetable/cloth store).

 - This business opportunity has reduced financial dependency and has created sustainable income to help support the families.